Qualifications to Become an AAML Fellow

 American Academy of Matrimonial Fellows are some of the most prestigious and well-respected Family Lawyers in the U.S. Understandably, the process of applying and qualifying for Fellowship requires a serious professional commitment to accomplish admittance.
 AAML has set out the following requirements and standards for admission are as follows:

-An Applicant who has been licensed for at least nine years can obtain a copy of the application for Fellowship.
-The completed application can then be submitted when the applicant has reached their 10th year anniversary.
+An Applicant who has been licensed for at least six years can obtain a copy of the application for Fellowship.
+The completed application can then be submitted when the applicant has reached their 7th year anniversary.

-* Each applicant shall be a practicing attorney, who has been admitted to the bar for a minimum of ten years.
+*Each applicant shall be a practicing attorney, who has been admitted to the bar for a minimum of seven years.

-*If your state has board certification program, you must be board certified before submitting your application.
+*If your state has board certification, you must be board certified Prior to submitting your application.

 *This 75% practice requirement shall be an average percentage provided that in each of the last three years, the applicant shall have 75% or more of their practice devoted to the area of matrimonial and family law.